How to Find Use Cases from Business Process (BPMN)?

 Use case diagram updated

-14. Let's say the client want to allow the customer to view the billing statements and to cancel order.
-Besides, the client want to allow the logistic department manager to print logistic report.
+14. Let's say the client wants to allow the customer to view billing statements and to cancel orders.
+Besides, the client wants to allow the logistic department manager to print a logistic report.
 Draw the use cases respectively.

 Use case diagram updated